zeisys/precedents.org_data_collection/README.md

 O. Who was the judgment in favor of?
 The appellant, petitioner, plaintiff, respondent, defendant, or "other party"?

-P. Link to Judgment on Indian Kanoon (Provide the full URL starting with "https://," no hyperlink text.)
+P. Link to Judgment on digital supreme court report.
+To get the link, click on the case name, then click on the FULL TEXT button on the right-handside of the screen.
+Once the PDF loads, just get the URL in the browser address bar.
+The URL will appear in this format https://digiscr.sci.gov.in/admin/judgement_file/judgement_pdf/2004/volume%203/Part%20I/2004_3_56-67%20%20%20_1703307014.pdf

-Q. Link to Judgment on Casemine (Provide the full URL starting with "https://," no hyperlink text.)
+Q. Link to Judgment on IndianKanoon.org (Provide the full URL starting with "https://," no hyperlink text.)

 R. The citation number from the Supreme Court Cases (SCC) should be standardized as follows: (YEAR) VOLUME_NUMBER SCC PAGE_NUMBER.
 It is essential to adhere strictly to this format; no other formats may be used.
 You may need to conduct thorough research online to obtain this information.